 Many of these establishments work hard to support their communities by using the finest local ingredients and offering fresh farm-to-table food.
 Here are some of our favorite spots and why they have to make your foodie list.

 BEST RESTAURANT IN LAKE PLACID + NEARBY

 We’ve had the privilege of eating at dozens of different restaurants in the Adirondacks.
 Here are our top 13 favorite spots we recommend for a delicious bite and good vibes!

 This is one of my top favorite places to eat in upstate New York!
-The Stagecoach Inn is the oldest building in the area and a boutique hotel worth staying in.
-But if you can’t sleep here, then at least come for a meal.
+The Stagecoach Inn is the oldest building in the area and also one of the top hotels in Lake Placid But if you can’t sleep here, then at least come for a meal.
 Chef Billy is excellent at crafting spectacular dishes with delicious flavor on every plate.
 From the cheese boards to the pastries, we loved every plate.
 He creates fantastic appetizers, entrees, and desserts, with no room for disappointment.
 You have to make reservations ahead of time, so plan ahead for this hidden gem restaurant!

 Interesting in sleeping here, too?
 Read our review of staying at the Stagecoach Inn here!

 This impressive establishment serves an exquisite selection of tapas-style dishes created to pair with local wines and hand-crafted beers.
 Top of the Park‘s menu is simply delicious, featuring small plates of field, land, and sea-inspired dishes made with fresh, local ingredients.